 - Using the remaining granulated sugar, sprinkle a thin layer all over the surface of the chilled custards.
 Caramelize the sugar with a kitchen torch and serve immediately or store in the refrigerator for up to 1 hour before serving.
 (Caramelized topping is best enjoyed right away.)

-Make ahead tip: Prepare the custard mixture through step 3.
+- Make Ahead Instructions: Prepare the custard mixture through step 3.
 Cover tightly and refrigerate for up to 1 day before baking.
 You can bake the custard up to 2 days ahead of time.
 See step 6.

 - See all my success tips written in the post above.